 - Avoid data entry errors!
 Company based colour schemes provide an immediate visual cue to which company is being used.

-- Gain full administrative and audit control of your security system, including Deny-Based Security.
+- Gain full administrative and audit control of your security system, including Deny-Based Security and Dynamic Product Selection.

-- Roll out Dex.ini setting changes to all workstations.
+- Roll out Dex.ini setting and Launch File changes to all workstations.